 The STARTALK@NYU Teacher Training Institute is conducted online and face-to-face and it is designed to enhance the knowledge and skills of school, community and college teachers of Hindi and Urdu.
 The program is offered by the Hagop Kevorkian Center, NYU and is funded by the STARTALK grant from the National Foreign Language Center, University of Maryland.

-- 25 June-1 July — one week online on Wikispaces (about 5 hours)
+- 24 June-30 June — one week online on Google Classroom (about 5 hours)